The Ultimate Australian Gap Year

 - Go on an incredible camping and sailing experience to Fraser Island and the Whitsundays

-- Satisfy your inner adrenalin junkie and go white water rafting, kayaking, snorkelling, and hot air ballooning in Cairns
+- Satisfy your inner adrenalin junkie and go white water rafting, snorkelling, and hot air ballooning in Cairns

 - Add on a seven-day scuba diving course and receive an accredited PADI qualification